jdemarc/100-days-of-code/logs/log5.md

 **Today's Progress**: I worked on SQL questions and reviewed databases and their relationships today.

 **Thoughts**: Today was more about reviewing some older material I learned in GA's boot camp.
 I feel much more comfortable with the SQL selects now, that's for sure.

+### Day 29, November 24, 2020

+**Today's Progress**: I worked on SQL questions and reviewed databases and their relationships today.

+**Thoughts**: Today was more about reviewing some older material I learned in GA's boot camp.
+I feel much more comfortable with the SQL selects now, that's for sure.

+**Link to work**: